saraozn/tp/docs/UserGuide.md

 Examples:
 * `addprop n/Aqua Heights a/195 Paya Lebar 3 #18-32 p/91135235 pr/700000` adds a property with all the relevant details and no characteristics
 * `addprop n/Skyview a/214 Clementi Ave 2 #09-78 p/98835235 pr/500000 c/bright c/sunny c/big c/square` adds a property with all the relevant details and 3 characteristics

-You should get a result similar to adding customers when the property is successfully added!

 <div markdown="block" class="alert alert-warning">

 **:bulb: Tip:**<br>